-For over ten years I operated a small bed and breakfast in this house called the 8th Street Trekkers' Lodge B&B. I lived at the house and rented the guest room to travelers from all over the world.
-I have so many fond memories of meeting and getting to know so many nice people.
-During those years, I managed my tour company, Of Global Interest Adventure Travel, from my home.
+For over ten years I operated a small bed and breakfast in this house.
+I lived at the house and rented the guest room to travelers from all over the world.
+I have so many fond memories of getting to know so many nice people.
+During those years I managed my tour company, Of Global Interest Adventure Travel, from my home.
 Twice a year I would travel to Nepal and lead trips trekking in the Himalayas to Mt.
 Everest base camp.
-I feel privileged to have traveled with so many amazing people.
-Every trip was an adventure.
-Many of those adventures can be found here: https://www.imperialexpedition.com/blog.
-When home, I maintained a store that I called the Himalayan Bazaar in my Garage where I sold imports I brought back from my trips.
+Every trip was an amazing adventure.
+When home I maintained a store, the Himalayan Bazaar in my Garage, where I sold imports I brought back from my trips.

 My enterprise on the corner of Eighth and Washington kept me busy for many years.
 I sold my paintings and photographs and was able to make a living, sharing my love for travel, the Himalayas and Nepal.
-In 2010 I married the man of my dreams, and we had a baby boy - the baby of my dreams.
-In 2012 we moved to another house nearby in Ann Arbor.
-My heart is still very much attached to the Eighth Street house.
-This was where so many adventures filled my days.
-I am happy to continue to share the house with you now as The Himalayan Lodge.
+In 2012 my family grew!
+We bought another house nearby.
+My heart is still very much attached to this house.
+Today I am happy to continue to share the house with you as The Himalayan Lodge.

 Everest Base Camp 2018